Provable1/mefp/README.md

   <img src="https://cdn.githubraw.com/mhdzumair/mediaflow-proxy/main/mediaflow_proxy/static/logo.png" alt="MediaFlow Proxy Logo" width="200" style="border-radius: 15px;">
 </div>

 MediaFlow Proxy is a powerful and flexible solution for proxifying various types of media streams.
 It supports HTTP(S) links, HLS (M3U8) streams, and MPEG-DASH streams, including DRM-protected content.
-This proxy can convert MPEG-DASH DRM-protected streams to decrypted HLS live streams in real-time, making it one of the fastest live decrypter servers available.
+This proxy can convert MPEG-DASH DRM-protected streams to decrypted HLS live streams in real-time, making it one of the fastest live decrypter servers available.a

 ## Features